golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 Thank you for your interest in the Preview Program.
 Its purpose is to test the new Ray on Golem solution with its documentation: https://docs.golem.network/docs/creators/ray.

-The pre-alpha release is a sneak-peak, with a happy path working on our test network.
-We published the release and decided to run the preview program to get it out of the building - to start verifying the potential and decide if further investment in Ray on Golem is justified.
+The pre-alpha releases line is a sneak-peak, with a happy path working on our test network.
+We publish the releases and run the preview programs to get out of the building - to start verifying the potential and decide if further investment in Ray on Golem is justified.

 We want to test Ray on Golem on **Linux**.
-The set of tasks described below will help you broaden your knowledge while contributing to the improvement of the Golem Network.
+The task described below will help you broaden your knowledge while contributing to the improvement of the Golem Network.

 We have rewards for 10 people (100 USD each) - that you will be able to claim via Upwork after completing the task.
 Note that only those who filled the qualification survey and were contacted on Discord with a link to Upwork are eligible to participate.